Best Running Shoes Under $100 in 2026: 8 Budget Picks

 Brooks Ghost 16 running shoe

-Neutral daily trainer 12mm drop Best for easy runs and walking Often a clearance target
+Neutral daily trainer 12mm drop Best for easy runs and walking Buy when discounted

 I would not call it exciting.
 That is not a problem here.
-For a new runner, a budget-conscious runner, or someone who wants one shoe for easy miles and walking, boring can be good.
-You want the shoe to disappear on your foot, not make every run feel like a science experiment.
+For a new runner, a budget conscious runner, or someone who wants one shoe for easy miles and walking, boring can be good.
+You want the shoe to disappear on your foot, not make every run feel like a test.

 The main warning is that the Ghost 16 is neutral.
 If your foot rolls inward a lot, compare it with the overpronation shoe guide before buying.
 If you need more protection because you are a bigger runner or your legs feel beat up after long runs, the heavy runner shoe guide is the better next click.